Impera: Background and release

 In a 2021 interview with radio station KLAQ, frontman Tobias Forge stated that he came up with the concept of Impera in 2013 after reading the book The Rule of Empires: Those Who Built Them, Those Who Endured Them, and Why They Always Fall by Timothy Parsons.
 He came across the book in an independent bookstore called Left Bank Books, situated in Seattle's Pike Place Market.
 When asked about that chance discovery, he explained: "I'm interested in history and culture, and how empires are built up, and how and why they always fall apart.
 Right there and then, I knew that at some point, 'I'm going to make an imperial record.'"

 In June 2019, Forge stated that the band would be touring the United States in September and October in support of their fourth album Prequelle before returning to Europe.
 The band then entered the studio in January 2020 to begin working on their fifth album, and planned to release it by late summer that year.
-However, Forge stated that they would wait to until after the U.S. presidential election to release the album, concerning the event would draw public's attention the most.
+However, Forge stated that they would wait until after the U.S. presidential election to release the album, concerning the event would draw public's attention the most.

-In March 2020, during their final show supporting their 2018 album Prequelle in Mexico City, Ghost introduced a new character Papa Emeritus IV.
-He is expected to play a role in their fifth album and its accompanied tour.
+In March 2020, during their final show supporting their 2018 album Prequelle in Mexico City, Cardinal Copia, the singer of the band, was transformed into Papa Emeritus IV.
+He would remain the frontman for their fifth album.

 The COVID-19 pandemic delayed the release of the album, and in October 2020, Forge revealed that the album was intended to be released in the winter.
 It was further delayed, however.

 On 30 September 2021, the band released a single, "Hunter's Moon" for the 2021 slasher film Halloween Kills with a different version of the song being played in the closing credits.
 On 20 January 2022, the band announced their fifth studio album, Impera, was finally set to release on 11 March 2022, and released what would be the second single, "Call Me Little Sunshine", as "Hunter's Moon" will also appear on the album.
 On 2 March 2022, the band released the next single from the album, "Twenties".
 On 27 July 2022, the band released a music video for the album's fourth single, "Spillways".

 A download of the studio version of the song "Kaisarion" was made available with a preorder of a special edition CD of Impera.